Clarity Systems

 1. Clarity Audit

-Identify where confusion, risk, or fragility actually lives — before you try to fix it.
+Identify where confusion, risk, or fragility actually lives — before investing effort to fix it.

 This is the right starting point when you know things feel fragile,